Neural network expansion of Euclidean path integrals and its application to interacting scalar fields: theory in 1+1 dimensions

-In this work we only consider the lattice-regularized theory with finite $a$, and will not take the continuum limit that is otherwise needed to compare the calculations to experimental results.
-As the RBF method described here is based on the discretized path integral formulation, taking the continuum limit can be done with the same techniques that it is usually done in lattice Monte Carlo methods.
+In this work, we only consider the lattice-regularized theory with finite $a$, and will not take the continuum limit that is otherwise needed to compare the calculations to experimental results.
 This would require a careful extrapolation and the calculation of the observables using different (decreasing) lattice spacings by keeping some corresponding parameter combinations fixed.
 One of the main difficulties using lattice Monte Carlo methods is the very long time that it takes to do the simulations at small lattice spacings, therefore, usually only a few different combinations are examined and then extrapolated to $a=0$.
-In some future works we aim to address this issue as well, but for now we will stay with the lattice regularized theory with finite $a$ to be able to compare our results to the Monte Carlo calculations that will be shown in Sec.~\ref{sec:33}.
+In some future works, we aim to address this issue as well, but for now we will stay with the lattice regularized theory with finite $a$ to be able to compare our results to the Monte Carlo calculations.

 In this discretized setting, the function that has to be approximated by the RBF network can be written as follows: